bondarevalexei/pagination_test/README.md

 # pagination_test

-I'm coding on Windows, that I need to change package.json startup confs.
+I am writing code in Windows, so I needed to change the launch settings of package.json.

-Pagination component was added.
+The pagination component has been added.